matrix-org/matrix.org/content/governing-board/elections/2024/index.md

 Eligible members can proceed to nominations using the Cryptpad below, or download [this PDF nomination form](https://matrix.org/media/2024-nomination-form.pdf) and send it to [elections@foundation.matrix.org](mailto:elections@foundation.matrix.org).

 All nominations are subject to review in accordance with our bylaws.
-We will email you to confirm receipt within 2 business days, and we will publish our elections landing page with all of the nominees, and other details, by April 27th.
+We will email you to confirm receipt within 2 business days, and we will publish our elections landing page with all of the nominees, and other details, on April 27th.

 If you want to be a candidate in the election, there are a few things you should know: